lkyahpu/IPDM/README.md

 ```

 ## Train & Test
 * After loading the data according to the above directory, the diffusion model is trained by 'ddpm_train.py'.
-After loading the pre-trained diffusion model, the road detection part is performed using 'ddpm_cd.py'.
+The road detection part is performed using 'ddpm_cd.py' after loading the pre-trained diffusion model.

 We will add information about the paper later.